tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 ### Assets

 Next, identify assets - items of interest.
 These are parts of the system that the attacker might be interested in.
 These include stuff like login credentials, cryptographic keys and other data associated with the device.
-For each asset, list all of the associated trust levels that are albe to access it.
+For each asset, list all of the associated trust levels that are able to access it.

 ### Entry points